ianwensink/react-redux-starterskit/README.md

 # React-redux starterskit

+For a version without the example, please clone the <a href="https://github.com/ianwensink/react-redux-starterskit/tree/master">master branch</a>.

+A demo of the example app can be found <a href="https://stageverslag-0901291.herokuapp.com" target="_blank">right here</a>.

 React-redux starterskit is a starterskit for an isomorphic web-app in ReactJS with the power of Redux behind it.

 ## Features